 - Scholarships: Rising Juniors and Seniors in Engineering: Application deadline is the published date.
 You may be a resident of any state, but you must be a US citizen.
 You must be a rising Junior or Senior (academically) undergraduate student in an engineering degree program certified by the Accreditation Board for Engineering and Technology at one of the 16 UNC campuses.

-- The NC STEM Policy Fellowship is open until 5 p.m. on March 28, 2022.
-The NC STEM Policy Fellowships provide graduate students from North Carolina colleges and universities with opportunities to serve full-time for a year in high-level state government offices, focusing on policy topics related to science, technology, engineering, and mathematics.
+- The NC STEM Policy Fellowship provides graduate students from North Carolina colleges and universities with opportunities to serve full-time for a year in high-level state government offices, focusing on policy topics related to science, technology, engineering, and mathematics.

-- The NC Sea Grant – NC Space Grant Graduate Research Fellowship is accepting applications until April 1, 2022 at 5 p.m. - North Carolina Sea Grant and North Carolina Space Grant offer a graduate research fellowship focused on addressing high-priority research needs within North Carolina’s nearshore environs and coastal watersheds.
+- The NC Sea Grant – NC Space Grant Graduate Research Fellowship offers a graduate research fellowship focused on addressing high-priority research needs within North Carolina’s nearshore environs and coastal watersheds.

 - Graduate Student Funding: NC WRRI and North Carolina Sea Grant again will offer a joint competitive funding opportunity for full-time graduate students at North Carolina’s colleges and universities.
 Applicants should propose research they will conduct under the guidance of a faculty advisor.
-Information on 2022 funding opportunities will be posted soon.
+Deadline for WRRI–USGS 104(b) graduate students grant funding proposals is October 3, 2022 at 5pm

 - Grants come from federal, state, University and private funding.
 Grants are applied directly to college costs, are based on need, and do not require repayment.
 Eligibility for grants is determined each year when you apply for financial aid.
 Keeping up with deadlines and any items on the Financial Aid “To Do” list in Connect Carolina is an important part of the financial aid application process.
 DEADLINES: You can begin applying for financial aid on October 1 for the upcoming academic year.

-- Scholarships: Scholarship applications for the 2022-2023 academic year have opened.
-New applications will be accepted by December 20, 2021.
-AWWA supports students through discounted memberships and more than 17 scholarships, Some of the scholarship programs include:
+- Scholarships: AWWA supports students through discounted memberships and more than 17 scholarships.
+Some of the scholarship programs include:

 - AECOM - The AECOM $5,000 academic scholarship funds a graduate student pursuing an engineering degree in innovative solutions to improve drinking water in urban communities.